Protecting our wildlife

 Ora and I were very lucky to have one of the volunteers of the Bear Care Program there, and he was very gracious to provide us with an interview.
-From this interview and the video that we created we learned some very important things to keep our wildlife protected, and very simple 1 Acts that each of us can do to keep our wildlife and ourselves safe.
+From this interview we learned some very important things to keep our wildlife protected, and very simple 1 Acts that each of us can do to keep our wildlife and ourselves safe.

 What You Can Do

 Bears will come down from their natural habitat to try to find food.

 Be sure your trash and compost bins are latched!